Downtown West Design Guidelines

 Client: Google & Lendlease.

-San José has asked us to step away from a campus or traditional financial district and move towards a central social place — one that acknowledges both the physical and programmatic elements that make communities stronger in the face of the social challenges of our era.
-Among others, the project targeted:
+Stepping away from a campus or traditional financial district and moving towards a central social place — one that acknowledges both the physical and programmatic elements that make communities stronger in the face of the social challenges of our era.

 • 4,000 total housing units, 25% affordable (within DSAP)